survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 *app.js* and *vendor.js* have separate chunk IDs right now given they are entry chunks of their own.
 The output size is a little off, though.
 Intuitively *app.js* should be smaller to attain the goal with this build.

-If you examine the resulting bundle, you can see that it contains React given that’s how the default definition works.
+If you examine the resulting bundle, you can see that it contains React given that's how the default definition works.
 Webpack pulls the related dependencies to a bundle by default as illustrated by the image below:

 ![Separate app and vendor bundles](images/bundle_01.png)

 `CommonsChunkPlugin` is a webpack plugin that allows us to alter this default behavior.

 W> This step can fail on Windows due to letter casing.
 Instead of `c:\` you may need to force your terminal to read `C:\`.
-There’s more information in the [related webpack issue](https://github.com/webpack/webpack/issues/2362).
+There's more information in the [related webpack issue](https://github.com/webpack/webpack/issues/2362).

-W> Webpack doesn’t allow referring to entry files within entries.
+W> Webpack doesn't allow referring to entry files within entries.
 If you inadvertently do this, webpack will complain loudly.
 If you end up in a case like this, consider refactoring the module structure of your code to eliminate the situation.

 ## Setting Up `CommonsChunkPlugin`